choishingwan/PRS-Tutorial/docs/index.md

 We will be referring to our [guide paper](https://doi.org/10.1101/416545) in each section and so you may find it helpful to have the paper open as you go through the tutorial.

 If you are only interested in how to perform PRS on previously QC'ed data then you can skip to [Step 3](plink.md).
 Links to download the required data are provided under each section.
+!!! warning

+    Data used in this tutorial are simulated and is intended for demonstration purposes only.
+Result from this tutorial will not reflect the true performance of different software.

 !!! note